Azathothas/Stars/README.md

 ## PHP

+- [DirectoryLister/DirectoryLister](https://github.com/DirectoryLister/DirectoryLister) – 📂 Directory Lister is the easiest way to expose the contents of any web-accessible folder for browsing and sharing.
 - [librespeed/speedtest](https://github.com/librespeed/speedtest) – Self-hosted Speed Test for HTML5 and more.
 Easy setup, examples, configurable, mobile friendly.
 Supports PHP, Node, Multiple servers, and more
 - [yanncam/ShuckNT](https://github.com/yanncam/ShuckNT) – ShuckNT is the script of Shuck.sh online service for on-premise use.
 It is design to dowgrade, convert, dissect and shuck authentication token based on Data Encryption Standard (DES).
 - [rix4uni/WordList](https://github.com/rix4uni/WordList) – Custom wordlist, updated regularly